Dollar to Naira Exchange Rate Today in Black Market

 Although these prices are susceptible to unexpected fluctuations due to the currency market’s volatility, they are, to put it mildly, excessively high.

-As a consequence of the dollar’s high exchange rate, Nigerians pay a lot to purchase a little, particularly on foreign or imported products.
+Due to the dollar’s high exchange rate, Nigerians pay a lot to purchase a little, particularly on foreign or imported products.
 Additionally, consider the plight of Nigerians who must pay for medical and educational expenses in this foreign currency.

-Reasons Why the Naira is So Poor against the Dollar
+Reasons Why the Naira is so Poor against the Dollar

 The dollar stands as the standard exchange rate.
 However, it is worth noting that less than 40 years ago, the naira was valued as much as the dollar.
 Indeed, between 1970 and 1975, 79kobo was equivalent to one dollar.